raduionita/project-chimera/README.md

 - use: `CGameLoop` to send update + render + input events to `CCore` and its sub-systems
 - use: `::glDebugMessageCallback`
 - question: should `GLCALL` + `::glCheckError` trigger a system event to the `uix::CContext`
-- move: opengl code from `uix::CContext` to `glc::CContext : uix::CContext` // `uix` should stay abstract
+- move: opengl code from `uix::CContext` to `ogl::CContext : uix::CContext` // `uix` should stay abstract
 - restructure: move `CSufrface` + `CButton` (and panels) to `CEditWindow`
 - use: get unforms & attributes using `glGetActiveAttrib` && `glGetActiveUniform`
 - .ext to lowercase for `cym::CCodec`s